Holic75/Baldurs-gate-dnd-3.5/README.md

 – May not be of good alignment.
 – Does not get bonus feats like trueclass fighters do.
 – Does not get Hardiness and Resist Magic abilities.
-– May only put one star in any weapon she can use.
+– May only put up to 4 stars in any weapon she can use.
 – May use only light armor and medium armor, may not use large shield.

 ### KENSAI